HEMATITE: THE HIBBING HIGH SCHOOL YEARBOOKS: 1957, 1958, 1959.

 1958 first page

-Signed and inscribed copy of the 1958 Hibbing High School Hematite
+Other signed and inscribed copy of the 1958 Hibbing High School Hematite

 "Dear Brenda, Well I didn't see you too much this year but